Government College Asghar Mall Rawalpindi

-Government Post Graduate College, Asghar Mall, Rawalpindi, founded as Sanatan Dharma High School, is a historical and prominent government college in Rawalpindi.
-It was established in 1904 as a high school by Sanatan Dharma, a Hindu religious movement.
+Government Post Graduate College, Asghar Mall, Rawalpindi, founded as Sanatan Dharma High School, is a historical and prominent government college in Rawalpindi, Pakistan.
+It was established in 1913 as a high school by Sanatan Dharma, a Hindu religious movement.

 History

-In 1904 when a high school was established in Rawalpindi bearing the name of the renowned Hindu sect SANA'-TUN-DHARAM.
+In 1904, a high school was established in Rawalpindi bearing the name of the renowned Hindu sect SANA'-TUN-DHARAM.
 The property of the school included the premises of the school itself and the adjacent temple.
 The present building was constructed for the first time in 1913.

 Pakistan was founded.
 The Education Department of the Government of Punjab announced that the SANA'-TUN-DHARAM school would be raised to the status of a college on 19 October 1948.

 Building

 The college building infrastructure is divided into seven blocks & one auditorium: